bloominstituteoftechnology/node-db1-guided-solution/README.md

 [Load docs in the browser](https://knexjs.org).
 Browse Query Builder sections the docs, showing we can build SQL statements with JS

-1. Use `yarn` or `npm` to add the `knex` and `sqlite3` libraries.
+1. Use `npm` to add the `knex` and `sqlite3` libraries.
 We will discuss why `sqlite3` is necessary in the next lesson.

 2. Create the `data/db-config.js` file and setup knex.
-Briefly mention that the `config` object is used to tell `knex` how to access the db.
+Mention that the `config` object is used to tell `knex` how to access the db.
 This will also be discussed more in the following lesson.

 ```js
 const knex = require('knex');